solarwinds/snap-plugin-lib/v2/tutorial/02-testing/README.md

 ## Compile plugin

-To build executable file simply go to the folder containing written code (see: [Previous Chapter](/v2/tutorial/01-simple)) and execute command:
+To build an executable file simply go to the folder containing written code (see: [Previous Chapter](/v2/tutorial/01-simple)) and execute command:
 ```
 go build
 ```